Khristina Chess

 “I just can’t believe that life would give us to each other,” he said, “and then take it back.”

 “I can,” she said.
-“Life’s a bastard.” ― Rainbow Rowell, quote from Eleanor and Park
+“Life’s a bastard.” ― Rainbow Rowell from

 It's been a long time since I've encountered a novel that I literally couldn't put down.
 Eleanor & Park was one of those books.
 I loved every minute.
 I sat on the porch, on the couch, on the floor by the window... and devoured this book.
 It was a wonderful reading experience about first love.
 Sweet and heartbreaking and everything I wanted.
 I highly recommend this book to anyone who likes a good, romantic young love story.